axibase/atsd/rule-engine/functions-statistical.md

 ## Interval Selection

 By default, statistical functions calculate results based on all samples stored in a window.
-The range of samples can be adjusted by passing an optional argument - specified as sample count `c` or interval `i` - in which case the function will calculate the result based on the most recent samples.
+The range of samples can be adjusted by passing an optional argument - specified as sample count `c` or interval `i` - in which case the function calculates the result based on the most recent samples.

 ```javascript
 avg([string i | integer c]) double